 You do not have to accept the first place that becomes available if you do not feel you are ready to move into the Home.
 A person may not need to be placed straight away, even though they are eligible to be placed.

 If you are coming in for short-term respite care, it is important that you inform the Home if you have received respite care in any other facility.
 Respite care is only available for a maximum of sixty-three days per financial year (i.e. 1 July - 30 June) unless an extension is sought from ACAT.

 |Step 4.
 Residents Rights and Responsibilities|

-Our residential care agreements reflect the Rights and Responsibilities set down by the Australian Government.
+The residential care agreement for The Good Shepherd Home reflects the Rights and Responsibilities set down by the Australian Government.

 For more information call 07 4772 9900 or send us an email.